Animal sanctuary fire in northwest Wisconsin kills 2 Great Danes

 Feeding bowls, food, blankets and other donated items were lost in the fire.

 “It’s hard to grasp how much of a loss this is for all of us involved with the rescue.
-I can’t explain how painful it is to know that two of our beloved boys are gone.” said Kennel Manager Jasmine Jones.
+I can’t explain how painful it is to know that two of our beloved boys are gone,” said kennel manager Jasmine Jones.
 “We lost everything we use to provide the rescue services we offer — our building and all of our supplies.”

 Donny and Whinnie were the two male dogs lost in the blaze, Jones said, adding: “We lost two giant hearts.”